 Can I Apply?

-There are additional requirements for students in certain situations:
+There are additional steps for students in the following situations.

 - Non-USC students will also need to apply for University admission through the USC-Columbia Admissions Office.

 - Students in the USC system, but not on the Columbia campus, will need to complete a Change of Campus form available through Admissions.

 Note that these deadlines may differ from the Honors College Transfer Application deadline.